 One-time bill payments allow you to pay as you go and can be convenient for charges that vary in amounts or are less regular.
 You might choose to use your credit card to make a one-time payment on your tax bill or for paying off your car repairs in the same way you’d make a regular credit card payment.

-What are the key factors to consider when using one-time credit card payments to pay bills?
+What are the downsides when using one-time credit card payments to pay bills?

 - Card acceptance.
-Some businesses may limit the type of cards that they accept or prefer cold hard cash.
+Some businesses may limit the type of cards they accept, or they may prefer cash.

 - Credit card surcharges.
 Service providers may charge a small percentage fee of your bill for paying with your credit card.